effuone/dotnet-api-boilerplate/README.md

-# Bike Stores API
+# .NET REST API boilerplate

+This is a boilerplate template repository for beginners, specifically designed for .NET API development, using the example of the BikeStores database for SQL practice.
+It follows a clean architecture pattern to ensure a well-structured codebase.

-This is a template repository for beginners that follows a clean architecture pattern.
-The RESTful API allows clients to perform CRUD operations on the products, brands, and categories tables in the database.
-In addition, the API supports similar operations on other tables, such as orders, customers, and employees.
-The project includes separate layers for the presentation, application, and domain logic, as well as repositories and interfaces to abstract data access.
-The application also incorporates dependency injection and logging to improve maintainability and extensibility.
+The RESTful API provided allows clients to perform CRUD (Create, Read, Update, Delete) operations on various tables in the database, such as products, brands, and categories.
+Furthermore, the API supports similar operations on additional tables, including orders, customers, and employees.

 ## Technologies Used